spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 ##### Create a UnityClient entity prefab

-The FPS Starter Project contains a health pack prefab named `HealthPickup.prefab` in the folder: `Assets/Fps/Prefabs/`.
-Have a look at it and create a copy in the `Assets/Fps/Resources/Prefabs/UnityClient/` folder.

-<%(#Expandable title="Can I name the prefab something else?")%>Your choice of prefab name can be anything, but **must** match the string you used for the entity's `Metadata` component when you wrote the entity template function for this entity.

-This is because the FPS Starter Project uses the GDK GameObject Creation package as part of the MonoBehaviour workflow.
-To find out more you can read up about the [MonoBehaviour workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities).<%(/Expandable)%>

-<%(#Expandable title="What's the best way to create a prefab?")%>Prefabs are the Unity Engine approach for creating templates of GameObject hierarchies.
-[Creating Prefabs (Unity Documentation)](https://docs.unity3d.com/Manual/CreatingPrefabs.html) explains how to create one.

-Freshly created prefabs are initially empty, so you can drag other prefabs or GameObjects onto them to add them to the hierarchy.

-It can often be easiest to drag prefabs into a Scene to edit them - just remember to apply your change (in the Unity Inspector panel) and delete them from the Scene when you are done editing!
-In upcoming versions of Unity Engine you will be able to make use of [prefab mode](https://blogs.unity3d.com/2018/06/20/introducing-new-prefab-workflows/) for this task.<%(/Expandable)%>

-When creating entity prefabs it is usually a great idea to create a root GameObject which will contain your SpatialOS components and behaviours, with art assets added as children (which will also help with disabling inactive health packs later!).
+1. In your Unity Editor, locate `Assets/Fps/Prefabs/HealthPickup.prefab`.
+1. Create a copy of this prefab and place it in `Assets/Fps/Resources/Prefabs/UnityClient/`.

-Add a new script component to the root of your `HealthPickup` prefab, name it `HealthPickupClientVisibility`, and replace its contents with the following code snippet:
+1. Add a new script component to the root of your `HealthPickup` prefab, name it `HealthPickupClientVisibility`, and replace its contents with the following code snippet:

 ```csharp
 using Improbable.Gdk.GameObjectRepresentation;